Adopting reference management software

 We have created a handy comparative guide of the different reference management software available

 The easiest to use and the only completely free reference management software.
 It can be used to import all document types.
-But changing styles is relatively complicated, your library can soon become a bit messy and it doesn't allow you to annotate PDF files.
-It is the most widespread open source reference management software.
+But changing styles is relatively complicated, your library can soon become a bit messy.

 Resources on the Zotero website